daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

-Advanced Classes Mod 1.081
+Advanced Classes Mod 1.085

-A Mod by Perry R, for Heroes of Might and Magic 3, ERA3 with the help of AlfWithCake, anti-victor, Daemon_n, Sandris and Berserker
+A Mod by Perry R, for Heroes of Might and Magic 3, ERA3 with the help of AlfWithCake, anti-victor, Daemon_n, Sandris, Berserker and Archer
 _________________________________________________

  CONTENTS